 - 1. Discuss foundational tools and skills necessary to enact culturally safe, respectful, and client-centered midwifery care for disabled clients. - 2.
-Identify and critique systemic oppression, inequities, and factors associated with marginalization associated with disparities in perinatal care for disabled birthing parents. - 3.
-Demonstrate through case study respectful prenatal, intrapartum, and postpartum care to clients with various physical, developmental, intellectual/emotional/cognitive, and other disabilities and/or mood disorders. - 4.
-Use vocabulary for discussing disability and ableism and demonstrate a working understanding of basic disability etiquette through role-playing.
+Identify and critique systemic oppression, inequities, and factors associated with marginalization and disparities in perinatal care for disabled birthing parents. - 3.
+Demonstrate respectful prenatal, intrapartum, and postpartum care to clients with various physical, developmental, intellectual/emotional/cognitive, and other disabilities and mood disorders. - 4.
+Use vocabulary for discussing disability and ableism and demonstrate a working understanding of basic disability etiquette. - 5.
+Critically evaluate personal implicit biases and microaggressions associated with ableism and disability. - 6.
+Analyze, critique, and revise existing practice guidelines, physical spaces, and client materials for the accessibility and inclusion of clients with various disabilities.

 SOSC 2090 - Prenatal and Postpartum Mental Health Adjustment & Perinatal Mood Disorders, 1 cr.
+Offered Limited terms